kluster-ai/klusterai-cookbook/github-issue-summarizer-bot/README.md

 ```

 ### 2. Environment Configuration
+You have two options for environment configuration:

+1. Create a `.env` file alongside your `config.yaml` (default behavior)
-Create a `.env` file in the root directory with the following variables:
+2. Specify a custom `.env` file location using the `--env` flag when running the script

+Your `.env` file should contain:
 ```bash
 KLUSTERAI_API_KEY=your_klusterai_api_key
 GH_TOKEN=your_github_personal_access_token